-The Trustees of the Seabury Foundation meet 3 times a year, in February, May and October.
-For unsolicited requests a Letter of Inquiry (LOI) on organization letterhead or from an organization’s webmail address must precede submission of a full proposal at least 45 days in advance of the proposal deadlines.
+The Board of Directors of the Seabury Foundation meet 3 times a year, in February, May and October.
+For unsolicited requests a Letter of Inquiry (LOI) on organization letterhead or from an organization’s email address must precede submission of a full proposal at least 45 days in advance of the proposal deadlines.
 Because of the rising number of LOIs we receive, and in order to assure equitable treatment of all who submit, we must insist that the LOI be received in our office on or before the due date – NO EXCEPTIONS.

 EVEN IF YOU ARE A PAST GRANTEE YOU MUST STILL SUBMIT AN LOI FOR A NEW OR RENEWED GRANT.